Hair Growth Tips – How to Transform Short, Dry Hair Fast

 Brittle hair needs protein.
 Rough hair needs moisture.
 Don’t overdo protein!

-They help but don’t eliminate damage.
+They help, but don’t eliminate damage.
 Always use the lowest heat setting.

 Absolutely!
 Postpartum, menopause, and thyroid issues commonly cause shedding.